asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 ### Continuously Working Software

 When practicing TDD the code is constantly in a working state.
-The micro-steps of creating a very small unit test and making it pass means that the system stays broken for no more than a minute or two.
+The micro-steps of creating a very small unit test and making it pass has a powerful effect on the system.
+It means that the system stays broken for no more than a minute or two.
 If something doesn't work you simply have to revert a small amount of code and try again.
-The days of Debugger-Driven Development are over.
-This is why error localization is such an important part of unit testing (as Michael Feathers describes in his book _Working Effectively with Legacy Code_)
+The days of _"Debugger-Driven Development"_ are over.

+There is simply no faster feedback loop for developers.
+The fast feedback loop combined with a continuously working software has a powerful effect on developers.
+You can take chances, do experiments, and spend your mental cycles addressing design problems instead of "working software."

 ### Resilience to Interruptions